 Know before you go

 Check the power requirements.
 In choosing a table saw, be sure to consider the available electrical power.
 Wood Magazine explains that many 120-volt tools, such as table saws, need a 20- or 30-amp circuit all to themselves, and running multiple tools at once – for instance, a table saw plus a dust collector – can overload the circuit.
-However, switching the same tool to run on 240 volts means it draws only half as much current.
 That's why cabinet saws, with their heavy-duty motors, usually run only on 240-volt power.
-Many contractor saws can run on either 240- or 120-volt power, with 240 being more efficient.
-Portable saws use 120-volt power, so they're especially useful for job sites or home workshops.
+Contractor saws usually run on 120-volt power, but many can be rewired or otherwise set up to run on 240 volts instead.
+Portable saws use 120-volt power, so they're especially appropriate for job sites or home workshops.

 Check the space.
 Available space is another big consideration in selecting a table saw.
 Most cabinet saws are stationary, designed to be located in the middle of the workshop.
 If you regularly make large furniture pieces, you'll need at least eight feet of clearance in front of and behind the saw blade and 36 inches around the bench on all sides.
 Saws on mobile bases can be moved against a wall when they're not in use, and of course, portable table saws take the least space of all.
 Some saws on rolling stands, such as the Best-Reviewed Bosch 4100-09 (Est. $600), fold up compactly for storage.